George Kittle Player Prop Bets for NFL Week 11 | San Francisco vs. Jacksonville 11/21/2021

 Matchup vs. Jacksonville

-- Against the Jaguars, Kittle collected 42 receiving yards in one career matchup, 22.5 fewer than his over/under for Sunday's game.
+- Kittle totaled 42 receiving yards in his single career matchup against the Jaguars, 22.5 fewer than his over/under for Sunday's game.

-- Kittle caught a touchdown pass in that matchup against the Jaguars.
+- Kittle caught a touchdown pass in that contest against the Jaguars.

-- The Jaguars have the NFL's 24th-ranked pass defense this season, allowing 274.8 yards per game through the air.
+- This week Kittle will face the NFL's 24th-ranked pass defense (274.8 yards allowed per game).

-- At 1.2 passing TDs conceded per game, the Jaguars defense is ranked second in the NFL.
+- The Jaguars have allowed 11 passing TDs this year (1.2 per game), ranking them second among NFL defenses.

 Recent Performances

-- In last week's matchup with the Rams, Kittle caught five passes for 50 yards and scored one touchdown while being targeted seven times.
+- Kittle put together a 50-yard performance against the Rams last week on five catches while being targeted seven times and scoring one touchdown.

-- Kittle has 11 receptions (on 15 targets) for 151 yards and two touchdowns in his last three games, averaging 50.3 yards per game.
+- Kittle has hauled in 11 catches for 151 yards and two touchdowns during his last three games.
+He was targeted 15 times and averages 50.3 receiving yards.

 Kittle's San Francisco Teammates